MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-overview.md

 ## Enable and configure logging

 Azure SDK for Java offers a consistent logging story to help aid in troubleshooting application errors and expedite their resolution.
 The logs produced capture the flow of an application before reaching the terminal state to help locate the root issue.
-You can review the [logging conceptual documentation](logging-overview.md) and the [troubleshooting documentation](troubleshooting-overview.md) for guidance on using logging.
+For guidance on logging, see [Configure logging in the Azure SDK for Java](logging-overview.md) and [Troubleshooting over view](troubleshooting-overview.md).

 The underlying MSAL library, [MSAL4J](https://github.com/AzureAD/microsoft-authentication-library-for-java), also has detailed logging.
 This logging is highly verbose and includes all personal data including tokens.
 This logging is most useful when working with product support.
 As of v1.10.0, credentials that offer this logging have a method called `enableUnsafeSupportLogging()`.